JonasMelchior/JonasMelchior.github.io/_pages/privacypolicy.md

-**Do we receive any information from third parties?** We may receive information from public databases, marketing partners, social media platforms, and other outside sources.
-Learn more about [information collected from other sources](#othersources).
+**Do we receive any information from third parties?** We do not receive any information from third parties.